Last Updated on 8 June 2023 by admin

-Since the coronavirus pandemic began, companies have been forced into configuring remote working environments to support employees working from home.
+Since the coronavirus pandemic began, companies have been forced into configuring working environments with remote access to support employees working from home.
 But, are they doing this safely?

 A recent spike in the number of exposed remote desktop protocol – RDP – services suggests this is one approach businesses are taking.
 However, the risks associated with exposing these services to the internet are almost endless if misconfigured or out of date.

 Remote Desktop Protocol (RDP) allows users to establish a remote computing session (similar to a local session) with a computer running the Windows operating system.

 The RDP connection between a remote computer and a user’s computer are encrypted at rest and while in transit.
 If an RDP connection is intercepted, it cannot be decrypted and remote desktop access will not be established again.

 The Remote Desktop Protocol uses TCP port 3389 by default.
 You can also use different ports if you set up port redirection.

 An efficient RDP provides secure remote access and will make the whole experience seamless.

 Attacks against RDP and how to mitigate